xibodevelopment/backupwordpress/readme.txt

   * This is a critical update.
 Fixes a bug in the core backup library.
 Please update immediately.

 == Changelog ==

+### 3.1.2 / 2015-02-03

+* (simplify-bwp-file-timestamp) Simplify the file name timestamp
+* Fix class file name
+* (fixup-setup-class) Add missing transients to uninstall routine
+* switch Travis notifications to Slack instead of Hipchat
+* Do not delete backups on uninstall
+* wrap in parenthesis
+* Fix include paths after moving uninstall to own file herpderp
+* Update BackUp class include
+* Add all cases to switch
+* Pass scanned files sizes through conform_dir()
+* Fix some classes and requires
+* (origin/issue-684, issue-684) Fix namespaces
+* Remove unnecessary wildcard from regex
+* (crazy-refactor) Remove some duplication
+* Formatting
+* Fix Class name
+* Blank line
+* Uses a DirectoryIterator to delete files
+* Remove tests for now
+* Fix stable tag number
+* Revert to using uninstall.php
+* Add tests for uninstall and deactivate
+* Remove double lie break
+* Remove double line break
+* Remove phpdocumentor
+* We still need to require some scripts...
+* We dont need to check for this constant in the hook callback
+* Use get_col to directly have an array of schedule option names
+* Remove namespacing
+* Remove debugging
+* Make the uninstall, activation and deactivation hooks work
+* (change-singleton-implementation) Change the singleton implementation to not use the static() function
+* path argument interfers with wp-cli path argument.
+* Fix some scrutinizer issues, mostly major ones
+* Consistent default name for database dumps
+* Major 5.3 re-factoring fun
+* Minor code formatting
+* else if should be elseif
+* Update the WP_CLI command to fix some issues
+* Add support for copying and updating an existing backups

 #### 3.1.0 / 2015-01-13